Vic Toews: Divorce

 Toews divorced from his wife of 30 years, Lorraine Kathleen Fehr, after it was discovered that he had fathered a child with a young Conservative Party staffer.
 In divorce documents, Fehr claimed Toews had a much earlier relationship with the family's child care provider.
 This incident later became publicized in February 2012, when an anonymous Twitter account (later discovered to be a Liberal Party staffer) began posting information from Toews' divorce affidavit (that were on the public record, filed with the Court of Queen's Bench of Manitoba) as reaction to the introduction of Bill-30.

 Conviction

 In 2005, Toews was charged with violating Manitoba's Election Finances Act in the 1999 provincial election.
 During the election cycle, it was discovered that his election campaign had spent $7,500 more than the allowed limit.
 Toews pleaded guilty, and was later convicted and fined $500.

-Provincial politician
+Provincial politics

 Toews joined the Progressive Conservative Party of Manitoba in 1989, winning a seat in the 1995 election, by narrowly defeating NDP incumbent Harry Schellenberg in the north Winnipeg riding of Rossmere.
 In 1999, the Progressive Conservatives were defeated in the 1999 provincial election and Toews himself lost to Schellenberg in a rematch.